Mindfulness

 The practice isn’t just about helping us relax, however – it also helps us to unlock and integrate our deeper emotional energies.
 By practising the Mindfulness of Breathing regularly, we can experience ourselves becoming more free at deeper and deeper levels of ourselves.

-Our meditation courses teach both this practice and the complementary Development of Loving Kindness meditation pracitce.
+Our meditation courses teach both this practice and the complementary Development of Loving Kindness meditation practice.
 They’re a great way to learn meditation.

 We can develop mindfulness off the cushion too.
 There are many ways to do this, but one useful framework is the Four Foundations of Mindfulness